-Performance (approx): speed Mach 0.6, range 1,555 miles
+Performance (approx): speed Mach 0.6, range 1,555 miles COMMENTARY

 AGM-86A.
 A prototype cruise missile, developed in the mid-1970s.
-Slightly smaller than the later versions, it never entered production for precision attack on surface targets.
+Slightly smaller than the later versions, it never entered production.

+AGM-B. First production version, the B is programmed for precision attack on surface targets.
 When launched in large numbers, its ability to dilute enemy defenses improves the capability of manned aircraft to penetrate to major targets.
 Small radar signature and low-level flight capability enhance the missile's effectiveness.
 The last of 1,715 production models was delivered in October 1986.